TOP

 Day 4: Vang Vieng – Luang Prabang

-In the evening explore the Street Night Bazaar, where you can find the lovely collection and handmade textiles by local and hill tribe people surrounding Luang Prabang.
-For late arrivals, this can be done on the following day (~3 – 4 hours by road 125 km)
+In the evening, explore the Night Street Bazaar, where you can find a lovely collection of handmade textiles by local and hill tribe communities.
+For late arrivals, this can be done the following day. (~3–4 hours by road, 125 km)

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-Day 5: Ban Chan Village – Pak Ou Cave
+Day 5: Ban Chan Village – Pak Ou Caves

-This morning you may want to wake up early and participate in the daily early morning ritual of saffron-clad monks with their black Alms-giving bowls being given offerings from the local people, including the ubiquitous sticky rice
+This morning, you may wish to wake up early and participate in the daily ritual of saffron-clad monks carrying black alms-giving bowls, receiving offerings from local people, including sticky rice.

-After breakfast, then board a cruise for an amazingly long-tail boat journey along the Mekong River to where it meets the Nam-Ou River, stop at Ban Chan village just outside Luang Prabang famous for traditional pottery making here you will watch the process of pots being made on traditional ovens.
+After breakfast, board a cruise for a long-tail boat journey along the Mekong River to its confluence with the Nam Ou River.
+Stop at Ban Chan village, just outside Luang Prabang, which is famous for traditional pottery making.
+Here, you will observe the process of pottery being made using traditional ovens.

-After Ban Chan, we continue to visit Wat Xiengman and Wat Longkhoun and continue by boat through the beautiful Laotian countryside passing by local villages before arriving at the fascinating Pak Ou caves, which in fact are a cave system of two interlinked caves, crammed full of Buddha statues left behind by pilgrims over generations.
-Returning back to Luang Prabang by boat you will stop at Ban Shanghai to observe the traditional process of rice wine distillation.
-Arrive back in Luang Prabang at around 5 pm.
+After Ban Chan, continue to visit Wat Xiengman and Wat Longkhoun.
+Then proceed by boat through the scenic Laotian countryside, passing local villages before arriving at the fascinating Pak Ou Caves, a system of two interlinked caves filled with Buddha statues left by pilgrims over generations.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-Day 6: Full Day City Tour and Kuangsi Waterfall
+Day 6: Full-Day City Tour & Kuang Si Waterfall

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-Day 7: Luang Prabang – Pakse – Bolaven – Tad Lo
+Day 7: Luang Prabang – Pakse – Bolaven Plateau – Tad Lo

 Accommodation: Tad Lo Lodge (Standard Room)